akikoogawa7/RHS-Neural-Network/README.md

 - Apply more image augmentation
 - Increase CNN layers
 - Should use GPU framework
-- Train with more images / larger dataset for each class.
-Could use web scraper to collect more images of the same plants
+- Train with more images / larger dataset for each class
+- Going to use selenium web scraper to collect more images of the same plants for training/validation.